AxoLabs/BEE2-Axos-Packages/README.md

 If you want to suggest an enhancement, or report a bug, please read the **contributing guidelines**: https://github.com/AxoLabs/BEE2-Axos-Packages/blob/main/docs/CONTRIBUTING.md

+**NOTICE**: Redistributing *any* of my packages and/or their contents, modified or unmodified, without my explict permission and my knowledge, is prohibited.

 ## A list of the packages' contents and their functions, ordered by significance
 ### Schrödinger's cubes
 A cut testing element reimplemented by me from scratch.
 They are a pair of cubes, when a laser hits the catcher cube, it'll come out of the emitter cube.
 You can read about them here: https://tcrf.net/Portal_2#Schr.C3.B6dinger.27s_Cube